I think it is important to passionately believe in what you do and that what you are doing is going to change the world for the better.

 What is one habit of yours that makes you more productive as an entrepreneur?

-My productivity solely relies on my ability to tackle my most important tasks first, even if they are the harder ones.
+My productivity relies on my ability to tackle my most important tasks first, even if they are the harder ones.
 For most people (including myself!), it’s always preferable to do the things you enjoy or engage in the ones that come easier to you.
 When you start with the hardest task, you’ll complete it with the knowledge that you can reward yourself with the easier, incomplete tasks.

 What advice would you give your younger self?